How it started...

 The Everyone Is Welcome Fund (the Welcome Fund) was established in 2020 as the social enterprise extension of Outerthere Adventures.

-Our mission is to identify systemic obstacles to participating in outdoor activities and develop services for a clear, more inclusive framework for the outdoor recreation industry to remove those obstacles.
+Our mission is to identify systemic obstacles to participating in outdoor recreation and investing in in innovative ideas to remove those obstacles.

-Our goal is to diversify the outdoor recreation industry, by increasing opportunities and access for diverse guides and their communities.
+Our goal is to diversify the outdoor recreation industry by increasing access and creating opportunities for diverse outdoor professionals and their communities.

 Areas we're active in: